cilcoberlin/wp-class-blogs/README.md

 Sitewide Comments
 -----------------
-Provides a main-blog-only widget that shows recent comments left on all student blogs.
+Provides a main-blog-only widget that shows recent comments left on all student blogs, as well as a professor-only admin page showing a table of all student comments and a student-only admin page showing a table of all comments that they have left.

 Sitewide Posts
 --------------